 We took the expectation value with the observable $O = \sigma_Z^{(0)}\otimes\cdots\otimes\sigma_Z^{(n-1)}$, measuring all the qubits in computational bases.
 The expectations of GHZ state with the even number of qubits are supposed to be 1 under the noiseless environment.

-Figures in Fig.~\ref{fig:ghz_expval} show the actual expectation value of GHZ states on IBM Quantum Brooklyn with and without the QREMs.
+Figure \ref{fig:ghz_expval} shows the actual expectation value of GHZ states on IBM Quantum Brooklyn with and without the QREMs.
 The mitigation of rigorous inversion of calibration matrix method was performed up to 26-qubit states.
 Other efficient QREM methods are performed totally up to 65-qubit measurement results.
 The shaded regions give the error bounds by mitigation process which is computed by the mitigation overhead and the number of samples \cite{ctmp2020bravyi}.

-The left figure in Fig.\ref{fig:ghz_expval} extracts the plots of two proposed methods (``delta", ``least norm") and the rigorously mitigated expectation values after applying the SGS algorithm.
+The left figure in Fig.~\ref{fig:ghz_expval} extracts the plots of two proposed methods (``delta", ``least norm") and the rigorously mitigated expectation values after applying the SGS algorithm.
 Expectations by the least norm method are clearly higher than the rigorous inversion of tensor calibration matrix, while the expectations by delta method are closer to the plots of rigorous inversion.
-Note that the 1-norm of the reduced inverse matrix $(A^{-1})_S$ used in the computation of error bounds is directly and exactly computed by the equation (\eqref{eq:error_bounds}).
+Note that the 1-norm of the reduced inverse matrix $(A^{-1})_S$ used in the computation of error bounds is directly and exactly computed by Eq. (\eqref{eq:error_bounds}).

 On the other hand, the central figure in Fig. \ref{fig:ghz_expval} shows the plots of expectation values with QREM by the mthree packages.
 Their expectation values are also higher than the rigorously mitigated ones to the same extent as the plots by the proposed ``least norm" method.
-Since the inversion of $(A_S)^{-1}$ requires $O(|S|^3)$ times, one can only get access to the approximated error bound through the mthree package for large quantum states.
+Since the inversion of $(A_S)^{-1}$ requires $O(|S|^3)$ times, one can get access only to the approximated error bound through the mthree package for large quantum states.
 In addition, the estimated error bound may not always correspond to the exact error bound.
 The error bounds through exact computation of $\|(A_S)^{-1}\|_1$ and the error bounds in the mthree package through the iteratively approximated $\|(A_S)^{-1}\|_1$ by Higham's implementation \cite{Higham1988} of Harger's method \cite{Harger1984} are shown in Fig. \ref{fig:error_bounds}.